When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Shaughna Phillips

-Shaughna is a democratic providers officer who describes herself as “clever,” and is looking out for her very personal Jack Fincham.
+Shaughna is a democratic companies officer who describes herself as “clever,” and is looking out for her very personal Jack Fincham.

 Sophie Piper